 I started working out for 5-10 minutes every morning.
 I was doing five minutes warm up exercises to get me moving a bit.
 After that I added up some push ups, planks and dumbbell exercises.

 After working out I started taking cold showers and it felt great.
 The first couple of times are a bit harder but when you get used to it’s really amazing.
 Your body feels so relaxed and you are in a completely awesome state of mind.
 Actually this is something I’m really looking for after the exercises.

 The second part of the plan

 At work I focused on only 2-3 things, nothing else.
 After I finished the important tasks if I wasn’t feeling productive I went home, there was no point on staying there.
-Once I got home I ate something and relax a bit.
+Once I got home I had dinner and relax a bit.
 Than, I could work a bit more before I go to sleep.

 I quit drinking alcohol.
 I used to drink heavy 1-2 times a week and I was having fun but after each night out in the morning I was feeling like hell, didn’t like anyone or anything.
 Alcohol is a depressant and intensifies the burnout effect a so I had to stop doing that.
 Burnout/depression actually increases alcohol abuse/dependence.

 The next thing I found out that helps me was to involve myself if physical labor in the weekends.
 I had some house chores to do and I called a couple of handyman to do them.
 None of them showed up so I decided to doing them myself.
 Before this I didn’t like to do this kind of work, I prefer to pay someone to do it fast.
 But after I finished this little projects like hanging a mirror on a wall, get some lights on the ceiling, painting a wall that was dirty, put together some IKEA furniture, I felt really really good.